Review

 “Being able to choose when my life will end provided me with peace of mind.
 With no feelings of doubt.
 She led a good life on her terms, people will say”.

-In Chie Hayakawa’s recent dystopian drama Plan 75, these are the words of a silver-haired, wrinkled woman in a promotional video for the eponymous plan – a government scheme which offers all over 75-year-olds the option of a pain-free death at the time of their choosing.
+In Chie Hayakawa’s 2023 dystopian drama Plan 75, these are the words of a silver-haired, wrinkled woman in a promotional video for the eponymous plan – a government scheme which offers all over 75-year-olds the option of a pain-free death at the time of their choosing.

 And yet for Michi, an older lady toying with the decisions around Plan 75 it doesn’t really feel like it is her choice which matters at all.
 Whether it is the $1,000 grant offered as an incentive to die, the luxury amenities on offer at the Plan 75 facility promoted in leaflets and magazines, or the young person employed to gently guide the candidates towards their death (but whose real job it is to make sure they follow through with it), this is a world which has a clear agenda – to rid society of older people.
 Indeed, it is clear that this is a vision of a world which believes it is better for old people to die than to put financial burdens on the economy or their families, and this is a culture willing to subtly coerce individuals to accept and act on that belief.

-Plan 75 reveals an interesting point at the heart of the MAiD (Medical Assistance in Dying) debate.
-One of the primary reasons that MAiD is so attractive is the ability to take back control of one’s life and death, yet what happens when that seeming control isn’t really within the individual’s own control at all?
+Plan 75 reveals an interesting point at the heart of the MAID (Medical Assistance in Dying) debate.
+One of the primary reasons that MAID is so attractive is the ability to take back control of one’s life and death, yet what happens when that seeming control isn’t really within the individual’s own control at all?
 For Plan 75, what is marketed as giving control back to older people, is really just a twist on a more sinister political policy to pressure individuals to sacrifice their “burdensome” lives for the greater good.
 Of course, this is a common argument for rejection of assisted suicide.
-This is the dangerous ‘slippery slope’, where MAiD begins as an option only for those who desperately need it to relieve intense physical suffering.
+This is the dangerous ‘slippery slope’, where MAID begins as an option only for those who desperately need it to relieve intense physical suffering.
 Yet it quickly becomes a tool to remove people whose lives no longer seem worth living due to societal expectations and opinions, rather than any objective reality.

 Do we ever truly choose to die totally independent of the expectations of those around us?

-For many, this problem can be appeased through strict legal controls over MAiD – as long as the powers that be are regulated, MAiD is still OK.
+For many, this problem can be appeased through strict legal controls over MAID – as long as the powers that be are regulated, MAID is still OK.
 As long as it is the individual who maintains control over their own death (and not the state), the goal of personal autonomy is maintained and all is well.
 And yet this perspective fails to ask the question - is such control over our own death ever actually possible?
 Do we ever truly choose to die totally independent of the expectations of those around us?
 In a world which places so little value on old age, can older people really make choices unaffected by that (deeply flawed and inhumane) logic?
 And, indeed - the elephant in the room – no matter how much we try to control death, in the end is it not death that ultimately controls us?
 As fundamentally finite beings we can never escape it completely – it will always find us one way or another.
 Ultimately, we will all have to face the reality of death when it comes to us.
 Complete control and autonomy are never truly possible.

 In light of this unveiling, the possibility that complete choice and autonomy around death isn’t really an attainable goal, what better options might we pursue?